marshalby2/my-note/pl/C/C-Primer-Plus - chapter16 The C Preprocessor and the C Library_20201027192131-7hphlno.sy.md

 In programming, the term generic programming indicates code that is not specific to a particular type but which, once a type is specified, can be translated into code for that type
 {: id="20201028151027-zkisrbl"}

+C11 adds a new sort of expression, called a generic selection expression, that can be used to select a value on the basis of the type of an expression, that is, on whether the expression type is int, double, or some other type.
+The generic selection expression is not a preprocessor statement, but its usual use is a part of a #define macro definition that has some aspects of generic programming
 {: id="20201028151141-2z4kjc2"}

+{: id="20201028151230-bn6nrap"}